-How to Choose an Online Watch Repair School
+How to Select an Online Watch Repair School

 In online watch repair programs, courses are often taught through video-guided lessons.
 These lessons are sent to students on videotape, and cover topics like clock repair and mechanical watch repair.
 Equipment, like soldering tools, may be sent to students along with these tapes.